May 2013: Into the Northern Territory Outback

 Aborigines

 The Aboriginal Australians are the continent’s only native people and are credited with having the world’s oldest continuous living culture.
-They have a deep spiritual and physical connection to the land, which has sustained them for tens of thousands of years.
-Traditionally, many Aboriginal people practiced “walkabouts”—long journeys on foot through the wilderness to forage, hunt, and strengthen their connection to nature.
+Their deep spiritual and physical connection to the land has sustained them for tens of thousands of years.
+Traditionally, many Aboriginal people undertook “walkabouts”—long journeys on foot through the wilderness to forage, hunt, and strengthen their bond with nature.

 In Kakadu National Park, I learned that alcohol was banned in Aboriginal communities, though tourists were exempt.
-Additionally, petrol stations in these areas sold modified fuel designed to prevent gasoline sniffing, a devastating addiction that has harmed many Aboriginal youth.
-Seeing the effects of these struggles firsthand was heartbreaking, especially knowing how rich and resilient their culture is.
+Even petrol stations sold modified fuel designed to prevent gasoline sniffing, a devastating addiction that has harmed many Aboriginal youth.
+Seeing the effects of these struggles firsthand was heartbreaking—especially knowing how rich, resilient, and enduring Aboriginal culture truly is.

 Big Crocs of Adelaide River

-On the way to Kakadu, I took a boat trip up the Adelaide River, famous for its giant saltwater crocodiles—some of the largest I’ve ever seen in the wild.
-The Adelaide River is a wild, muddy waterway where crocodiles have never been hunted, allowing them to grow to enormous sizes.
+On the way to Kakadu, I took a boat trip up the Adelaide River, a place renowned for its giant saltwater crocodiles—some of the largest I’ve ever seen in the wild.
+The river is a muddy, untamed waterway where crocodiles have never been hunted, allowing them to grow to extraordinary sizes.

 Wild Crocs of Adaleide River